 Major developments in world history from the 16th century on are considered, with an emphasis on the impact of ideas and influences from Asia and the New World upon European culture and society; and the European impact upon Asia, Africa and the Americas.
 The various periods and kinds of revolution - industrial, democratic, political, technological, military and cultural are surveyed.
-Quarter Credit Hours 4.5
+Prerequisite: Sophomore status.